-Each day during the month of April, we’re looking to promote a Utah poet to celebrate both the Festival and National Poetry Month.
+Each day during the month of April, we’re promoting a Utah poet to celebrate both the Festival and National Poetry Month.

 Poets of all ages, styles, training, publishing and performing backgrounds wanted!
-Interested poets should send a video of themselves performing or reading one original poem that does not exceed four minutes in length to the festival organizer, Paisley Rekdal, by March 1, 2021.
+Poets writing and performing in languages other than English are also welcome.
+Interested poets should send a video of themselves performing or reading one original poem that does not exceed four minutes in length to the festival organizer, Paisley Rekdal, by March 1, 2022.
 Video-poems or animations of original poems are also welcome.
 Selected videos will be shared via social media, along with information about the poet and any links to the poet’s feeds and sites.
 The videos will be posted on the Utah Humanities Book Festival Facebook, Twitter, and YouTube accounts.
 There will also be a playlist on the.
-Utah Humanities Book Festival YouTube Channel, entitled Utah Poetry Festival 2021.
-Videos will be published, two per day, once at 8 AM and again at 6 PM.
+Utah Humanities Book Festival YouTube Channel, entitled Utah Poetry Festival 2022.

 Poets are free to write and record what they like: no subject matters are automatically off-limits.
 As these poems will be shared in a variety of contexts to a variety of audiences, however, poets should consider the intent and value of explicit language and material.
 Poems that express racist, sexist, homophobic, transphobic or ableist language, or any language with the clear intent to harm or offend others will not be selected.

 • Clean your lens.
 Carefully clean it with a microfiber cloth.